AwesomeGuy88/Pang-Variation/ReadMe.txt

     CONSOLE APPLICATION : Pang_test Project Overview
 ========================================================================

-AppWizard has created this Pang_test application for you.

-This file contains a summary of what you will find in each of the files that make up your Pang_test application.

 Pang_test.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.